crate/cloud-reference/docs/glossary.rst

 (additional) unit multiplying the specific combination of hardware capacity that applies to that plan.

-The relationship between scale units and :ref:`DTUs <gloss-DTU>` is subtle.
+For SaaS Marketplace subscriptions, the relationship between scale units and :ref:`DTUs <gloss-DTU>` is subtle.
 Each scale unit added on top of the first scale unit also represents one *additional* DTU.
 However, not all plans *start* at one DTU.
 For more detailed information about subscription plans, scale units, and DTUs, take a look at our documentation on :ref:`DTUs and subscription plans<subscription-plans-dtus>`.

 ..
 SEEALSO::